vlatan/population-crash/README.md

 * **offspring** - maximum number of children a pair can have.
 * **lifespan** - maximum number of female reproductive cycles.
 * **crisprFems** - number of females with CRISPR edited genes in the population.
-* **popLimit** - maximum size of the population (every population in the wild has some equilibrium where it's kept in check with predators, diseases, elements, etc).
+* **popLimit** - maximum size of the population (every population in the wild exists in some sort of equilibrium where its numbers are kept in check by predators, diseases, environment, etc).

 ~~~
 results = simulate(cycles=2000,